 The Directory is your personal phone book, conveniently stored within your phone.
-The 6930 IP phone supports enhanced Directory functionality allowing for interoperability with multiple directory sources (i.e. Local Directory, Corporate and Personal CSV directories, LDAP, Microsoft Exchange)
+The 6940 IP phone supports enhanced Directory functionality allowing for interoperability with multiple directory sources (i.e. Local Directory, Corporate and Personal CSV directories, LDAP, Microsoft Exchange).

-On the 6930, you can access the Directory by pressing the (Directory) key or the softkey configured for Directory functionality (see "Directory Key" on page 102).
+On the 6940, you access the Directory by pressing the softkey configured for Directory functionality (see "Directory Key" on page 126).

-- 1. As stated above, the 6930 IP phone supports enhanced Directory functionality.
+- 1. As stated above, the 6940 IP phone supports enhanced Directory functionality.
 Your Local Directory will always be available, while the availability of all other Directory sources is dependent on what has been configured by your Administrator. - 2.
-See "Directory" on page 44 for information on how to configure various Directory options.
+See "Directory" on page 71 for information on how to configure various Directory options. - 3.
+See "Credentials" on page 73 for information on how to input your user credentials for respective Directory sources and test connections to the Directory source(s).